isaacrlevin/windows-store-action/README.md

 * Delete pending submissions (*bool*) - If checked, will attempt to delete any in-progress submission before starting a new one.
 Note that only one submission at a time can be pending.
 Therefore, if this box is not checked and a submission is already pending, the task will fail.
 Furthermore, submissions created on the Dev Center UI cannot be deleted automatically by the task.

-* Metadata update method - How to update the app's metadata.
-Options are *No Update*, *Text Metadata* or *JSON-formatted Metadata*.
-In the first case, the app's metadata will not be changed from the previous submission.
-In the latter cases, the app's metadata will be updated according to the [expected format](#metadata-format).

-* Metadata path (*File path, required if visible*) - Path to a directory containing the metadata to update (appears when selecting another option than *No Update* for the metadata update method).
-The expected format is detailed [below](#metadata-format).

 * Package path (*string, optional*) - Path to your app's main package (usually a file in .appx, .xap or .appxbundle format).
 Minimatch pattern is supported.

 * Additional package(s) (*string, optional*) - A list of paths, one per line, of additional packages that your app needs, for example to support multiple platforms.
 Each individual path supports Minimatch pattern.